 and affirmation, introducing post-empire imaginaries as figurations that connect the archives and repertoires of colonial nostalgia, postcolonial critique, post-imperial dreaming.

-Dickel, Simon and Evangelia Kindinger.
+Dickel, Simon and Evangelia Kindinger, editors.
 After the Storm: The Cultural Politics of Hurricane Katrina.
-Bielefeld: Transcript, 2015.
-Print.
+Bielefeld, transcript, 2015.

 After the Storm traces the cultural and political responses to Hurricane Katrina.
 Ever since Katrina hit the Gulf coast in 2005, its devastating consequences for the region, for New Orleans,